wwlyn/red_pitaya_pyrpl_pid/README.md

   <figcaption><strong>With integral:</strong> Yellow is setponit and blue is output.
 The integral value will saturate between 2 limits when the (input - setpoint) changes between positive value and negative value.
 The saturation recovery (-4V → -1V) causes 18μs delay.</figcaption>
 </figure>

-### Output when hold: Keep the last output when hold
+### Modification 3: Keep the last output when hold

 **Problem:** PyRPL's hold function outputs only the integral term, setting proportional term to zero instead of maintaining the complete last output.